 8. Drink a cup of chamomile before you tuck up in bed to help sooth you into a restful sleep

 9. Be wary of tea-tox, skinny teas etc. containing Senna as an ingredient.
 Senna is a laxative and if used too much your bowel can become dependent on it and you may suffer constipation if you don’t drink the tea anymore.
-If you wish to use teas as part of a detox seek guidance from a naturopath, nutritionist or herbalist.
+If you wish to use teas as part of a detox seek guidance from a naturopath, AKA me!

 10. Dandelion tea is a great substitute for coffee and is great for liver detoxification and stimulating digestion